TheKliko/youtube-video-viewer/README.md

 </ul>

 <h3>Disclaimer</h3>
-Has some rendering issues: random lines appearing and discappearing when hovering over certain elements
+Has some rendering issues: random lines appearing and discappearing when hovering over certain elements.

-This is because I use `backdrop-filter: blur();` for the buttons
+This is because I use `backdrop-filter: blur();` for the buttons.

+I will not change this.